additya1998/BomberMan/README.md

 	No class function can access or directly modify any data member of another class, all data members and some functions are private to their own class.

 Polymorphism:
-	Many classes have functions with same names and parameters, so it does not matter on the class on whose instance it has been called.
+	Many classes have functions with same names and parameters, so it does not matter on the class on whose instance it has been called like the setInactive and isActive function in the powerup and bomb classes.

 Modularity:
 	The code is organized into various modules i.e classes which in turn are a component and different components are independent of each other up to a certain extent.